January 20, 2021

 • whether participants receive feedback on correct or incorrect answers.

-• which hints are displayed.
+• which hint texts are displayed.

 Positives Negatives Feedback Beispiel blink.it